 “Email personalization allows you to show the prospect that you know them and know who they are; that they aren’t just another email address among thousands.
 Therefore, you can increase trust between you two, create a natural closeness, and improve the quality of future exchanges.”

 By creating unique, personalized content for each email recipient, you show them that you see them as a human being and have an interest in meeting their individual needs.
-This is critical for today’s more demanding consumers.
+This is critical for today’s more demanding consumers and building customer loyalty.
 For instance, research by Salesforce shows that two-thirds of customers expect companies to understand their unique needs and expectations.

 3. Email personalization creates a lasting relationship